-JOHN F. HARBESON, B.S. and M.S. in Architecture Instructor in Perspective and Architectural Adviser in the Sculpture Class in Composition.
+JOHN F. HARBESON, B.S. and M.S. in Architecture

 Born in Philadelphia, July 30, 1888.
 Studied in the University of Pennsylvania.
 Received B.S.
-1910, and Arthur Spayd Brooke Gold Medal in Design, 1910; M.S.A., 1911; Cope Prize (Philadelphia Chapter, A. I. A. and T Square Club), 1913.
+1910, and Arthur Spayd Brooke Gold Medal in Design, 1910; M.S.A., 1911; Cope Prize (Philadelphia Chapter A. I. A. and T Square Club), 1913.
 Architect, Associate of Paul P. Cret.
-Fellow, American Institute of Architects; Associate Professor in Architectural Design, School of Fine Arts, University of Pennsylvania; Author of "The Study of Architectural Design," Pencil Points Press, N. Y., 1926.
+Member American Institute of Architects, Assistant Professor in Architectural Design, School of Fine Arts, University of Pennsylvania; Author of "The Study of Architectural Design," Pencil Points Press, N. Y., 1926.